The things I saw @FlowFestival 2013

 How awesome is that?
 Scratch one up for ‘useful applications of wearable tech’, right there.

 - Public Enemy.
-It’s a bold man that dedicates a set to both trayvon Martin AND Michael Jackson but that’s what they NAME did.
-Mixes.
-Raps.
-Crowd runs.
+It’s a bold man that dedicates a set to both trayvon Martin AND Michael Jackson but that’s what Flavor Flav did.
+Legend.
+That plus Mixes, raps and crowd runs.
 Full on, rubbish and yet brilliantly bonkers all at the same time.
 Towards the end of Public Enemy I was encouraged to leave a bit early and head to…

 - HAIM.
 So I did.
 My reward?
 A damn good spot for what was probably my performance of the entire festival.
 Even though the lead singer had a throat infection (and yet refused to cancel – like oh so many others) the set was re-organised, tracks rearranged, and everyone had an epic time.
 Seriously, I loved them –